I attended a wonderful job search support group meeting where new members are invited to stand up and introduce themselves to the group.

 Focus on Answering the Question

-is your opportunity to make interviewers understand that you are qualified for the job and a good fit for the
+A job interview is your opportunity to make interviewers understand that you are qualified for the job and a good fit for the organization.

 Stopping speaking when the question is answered is a MUCH better strategy than sharing too much information.